NerTzhuLz/PhoenixBot/README.md

 Dev-level commands (That are related to the server):
 * ImportRelics
     * Imports all relics in "relics.json" into the database.
-Should only need to use this once ever unless...
+Should only need to use this once ever unless you use...
 * PurgeDB
     * Wipes everything.
 Not meant to be used lightly.
+Probably requires you to use ImportRelics afterwards, unless you really like typing.

 All functions that detect the names of relics will work with any capitalisation/lack of spaces